 It was established in 1971 to assist the eligible dependent families of deceased Queensland Police Officers, Queensland Police Officers whose spouse/partner had died and Queensland Police Officers suffering from an incurable/terminal illness.

-As of August 2016, Queensland Police Legacy is supporting 51 families, including meeting the educational expenses of 81 dependent legatee children.
+As at December 2016, Queensland Police Legacy is supporting 54 families, including meeting the educational expenses of 83 dependent legatee children.

-Queensland Police Legacy receives no government funding.
-It’s important programs and activities are funded by donations and member fundraising, investments and revenue from the distribution of its Child Safety Handbook.
-You can help Queensland Police Legacy continue to provide its valuable programs and activities by donating.
+Queensland Police Legacy funds its important programs and activities by donations and member fundraising, investments and revenue from the distribution of its Child Safety Handbook.
+You can help Queensland Police Legacy continue to provide these valuable programs and activities by donating.

 Donations to assist the ongoing support of the “Queensland Police Legacy families” can be made by Direct Deposit

 A/c No.: 492936

 A/c Name: Queensland Police Legacy